Will Wade Season 2022-23

 When he arrived in Baton Rouge, Wade wanted to make LSU basketball, a program which has had ultimate highs followed by periods of lows, be a consistent player on the college basketball scene.

 In 2019, Coach Wade, his staff and players put together a team that posted a 16-2 record in the Southeastern Conference, winning the 11th regular season title in school history.
-Overall in four years, the Tigers win count in league play is at 47 games.

-It was all part of the vision the coach has for the program.
+It was all part of the vision the coach had for the program.
 It’s a vision to have “unwavering commitment to put the team first, to put the state first, to put our school first to represent all of these folks in a first-class fashion.
 We are going to be a hard-working team that represents this great university that represents this great state.”

 Frank William “Will” Wade said those words on March 20, 2017 when he was named the head coach at LSU.
 He came to LSU after a stellar two-year stint as the head coach at Virginia Commonwealth University and two years at UT-Chattanooga.